bpietzenuk/COMEX/COMEX_README.md

    Command Line: qualimap comp-counts [-algorithm <arg>] -bam <arg> -gtf <arg> [-id <arg>] [-out <arg>] [-protocol <arg>] [-type <arg>]

-	-algorithm <arg>	-uniquely-mapped-reads(default) or proportional
+	-algorithm <arg> uniquely-mapped-reads(default) or proportional

-	-b                 	- calculate 5' and 3' coverage bias
+	-b calculate 5' and 3' coverage bias

- 	-bam <arg>         	- mapping file in BAM format) -gtf <arg>         	- region file in GTF format
+ 	-bam <arg> mapping file in BAM format)

+ 	-gtf <arg> region file in GTF format

- 	-id <arg>          	- attribute of the GTF to be used as feature ID.
-Regions with
-                    		the same /ID will be aggregated as part of the same feature.
+ 	-id <arg> attribute of the GTF to be used as feature ID.
+Regions with the same /ID will be 					aggregated as part of the same feature.
 Default: gene_id.

- 	-out <arg>         	- path to output file
+ 	-out <arg> path to output file

- 	-protocol <arg>    	- forward-stranded,reverse-stranded or non-strand-specific
+ 	-protocol <arg> forward-stranded,reverse-stranded or non-strand-specific

- 	-type <arg>        	- Value of the third column of the GTF considered for
+ 	-type <arg> Value of the third column of the GTF considered for counting.
-                    		counting.
 Other types will 					be ignored.
 Default: exon

 Step 10: Manual calculation of RPKM using spreadsheet
 ---